sp01041998/wysa-assignment/README.md

 ## User APIs
 ### POST /new/userInfo
--Take nickNme as a input from the user and create a document in dataBase.Data at this point should look like [this](#successful-response-structure)
+-Take nickNme as a input from the user and create a document in dataBase.Data at this point should look like [this](#document structure)
 - user document Object id(User id) to create JWT token
-- Return HTTP status 200 on a succesful nicjName submission.The response should be a JSON object like [this](#successful-response-structure)
+- Return HTTP status 200 on a succesful nickName submission.The response should be a JSON object like [this](#successful-response-structure)

 ### POST /question1
 - User will hit this api to sub,it the answer of first question